opf/md-to-pdf/demo/demo.md

 # Footnotes

-Currently footnotes are placed at the end of the document, not on a page.
+Currently, footnotes are placed at the end of the document, not on a page.

 Footnote 1 link[^first].